 Although it requires more hands-on attention, it is gentle on dough and ideal for large or small batches.
 I even made one of our favorite whole wheat recipe the day it arrived.

-My Kitchen Aid is the Matte Dried Rose color if your in the market for a Pink Mixer.
+My Kitchen Aid is the Matte Dried Rose color if you’re in the market for a Pink Mixer.
 I love this color so much!
 Our front door is even painted pink.
-Pink is my favorite color!
+Pink is one of my favorite colors!

 The Ank my husband purchased is light cream. *UPDATE* PS: I just got an email that the Ank is now in PINK!!!
-Oh, how I am so, so disappointed and excited all at the same time.
-I had emailed them for the past year asking if Pink would be back into production and I was told it would not be.
-Now you, my dear cottage friends, can get a PINK version!!
+Now you, my dear cozy cottage friends, can get a PINK version!!

 The Bread Machine